 Registering a death at the Foreign & Commonwealth Office in London

 If you are resident in the UK you can apply for the registration through the Foreign & Commonwealth Office.
 All applications are dealt with by post because they do not accept personal callers.
-Send your application by special delivery and include two self addressed pre-paid special delivery envelopes so they can return your documents and registration document safely to you.
+Send your application by special delivery and include two self-addressed pre-paid special delivery envelopes so they can return your documents and registration document safely to you.
 Evidence to show that the deceased was British at the time of death will be required.

-The FCO send you an acknowledgement letter and return your documents to you within 20 working days.
+The FCO send you an acknowledgment letter and return your documents to you within 20 working days.
 It’ll take approximately 8 weeks from receiving a complete application for you to receive the consular death document.

-First you’ll need to download and complete the Death Registration Form [Word, 45KB].
+First, you’ll need to download and complete the Death Registration Form [Word, 45KB].